binlist/data/README.md

 ## Reach out

-Doing anything interesting with binlist or want to share your favorite tips and tricks?
-Please checkout the wiki then and feel free to reach out with ideas for features or requests.
+Doing anything interesting with binlist, or want to share your favorite tips and tricks?
+Please open an issue and we will add a section to the README.

 Credits
 =======

 This repository is part of http://www.binlist.net/

 ## LICENSE

-Copyright 2014 binlist.net All Rights Reserved.
+Copyright 2016 binlist.net All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.